Gif-Comic-DSL/SolarSystemRuntimeAnalysis/MILESTONES.md

   - https://github.com/mrdoob/three.js/
   - https://www.creative-technologies.de/space-game-visualization-engine/ (example built on three.js for reference/inspiration)

 - For the control flow analysis, we will need to do more research and perhaps material from the next few lectures.
+Some ideas we have so far are:
-We would ideally use some existing debugger functionality to step through a program’s execution in discrete steps and extract the information needed for our visualization.
+    - We could use some existing debugger functionality to step through a program’s execution in discrete steps and extract the information needed for our visualization.
+    - We could use an existing library to build an AST of the program and then render the spaceship at the currently executing planet when that node is visited.
+Since we'll most likely need to use JS for the visualization, the image will rerender each time the spaceship's location changes so this will make it appear to be moving.
+We can modify this to make the movement smoother to simulate flying